Traumatic Brain Injury Lawyer Based in San Antonio

 In severe cases, loss of consciousness and memory can result.
 Even if you or a loved one survives, some level of medical care is typically needed for the rest of your life.
 Medical costs of brain injuries can pile up very quickly, especially if you accident victims do not have health insurance.

-If you or a family member has been victimized by symptoms of traumatic brain injuries, please do not hesitate to call a San Antonio personal injury attorney, as there is a statute of limitations placed on these cases in the Lone Star State.
+If you or a family member has been victimized by symptoms of traumatic brain injuries, please call a personal injury attorney as soon as possible, as there is a statute of limitations placed on these cases in the Lone Star State.
 The Medical Malpractice and Tort Reform Act that passed in the state in 2003 also limits the non-economic damages a TBI victim can receive.

 What Is a Traumatic Brain Injury?